Hettiaratchi Lab

 Expected Graduation: June 2024

-My name is Jenna Khachatourian, and I am a third-year Human Physiology major with a minor in Chemistry at the University of Oregon.
+My name is Jenna Khachatourian, and I am a fourth-year Human Physiology major with a minor in Chemistry at the University of Oregon.
 After finishing my undergraduate degree, I hope to attend a Physician Assistant Master’s program and practice medicine as a PA-C. I am originally from Los Angeles, California so I love to explore all the beautiful sites that Oregon has to offer.
 When I am not in school or at work, I love to spend quality time with my friends trying new restaurants, going on walks, and exploring Eugene!

 Lab Alumni